Rules and Regulations

 ELIGIBILITY

 The Competition will have two divisions: a Senior Division and a Junior Division.
 The Junior Division is open to all non-professional music students who reside in the state of Arizona and who are in grades 6 through 8 on the dates of competition.
-The Senior Division for the 2023 YMC will be open only to current members of PYSO grades 9-12 at the time of the application deadline.
-The music student must be recommended by his/her private teacher, which is confirmed by his/her signature on the Rules and Regulations document sent in your email confirmation once you submit your application.
+The Senior Division for the 2026 YMC will be open only to current members of PYSO grades 9-12 at the time of the application deadline.
+The music student must be recommended by his/her private teacher, which is confirmed by his/her signature on the 2026 YMC Rules and Regulations document.
+Applicants must complete both the online application and the YMC Rules and Regulations signature page and upload it.

 APPLICATION and FEE DEADLINE

-The $90 non-refundable fee for Senior Division and $65 non-refundable fee for Junior Division and application must be completed online by December 9, 2022.
-After December 9, applications will be $115 for Senior Division and $90 for Junior Division.
-No applications will be accepted after 11:59 pm on December 19, 2022.
-Upload the Rules and Regulations document by December 14, 2022.
+The $100 non-refundable fee for Senior Division and $75 non-refundable fee for Junior Division and application must be completed online by December 8, 2025 at 11:59 PM MST.
+After December 8, applications will be $125 for Senior Division and $100 for Junior Division.
+No applications will be accepted after 11:59 PM MST on December 15, 2025.

 COMPETITION REQUIREMENTS

-1. Each contestant shall be required to perform one movement of a standard concerto, or a composition for solo instrument and orchestra from memory.
+- Each contestant shall be required to perform one movement of a standard concerto, or a composition for solo instrument and orchestra, from memory.

-2. Contestants in the Junior and Senior Divisions may select from the Repertoire List. https://pysorchestras.org/ymc/repertoire/ Contestants may select a concerto or solo with available orchestral accompaniment not on the list, but only with the recommendation of his/her private teacher and only with approval by PYSO’s Artistic Director.
+- Contestants may select a concerto or solo with available orchestral accompaniment that is not on the list, but only with the recommendation of his/her private teacher AND with approval by PYSO’s Artistic Director.

-3. To request a concerto not on the repertoire list please complete the Repertoire Request Form by December 9, 2022.
+- To request a concerto or solo not on the repertoire list, send your request to Ryan Murphy by December 15, 2025.
 PYSO reserves the right to deny any requests made after this date.

-6. Maximum playing time will be ten minutes and must include the cadenza.
+- Maximum playing time will be ten (10) minutes and must include the cadenza (if applicable).
 It is highly recommended you consult your private teacher on any necessary cuts.
-For the final round on Sunday, January 8, 2023 contestants will be stopped at 10 minutes, without exception.
+All contestants will be stopped at ten (10) minutes, in both rounds of competition, without exception.

-7. Any change(s) to a contestant’s repertoire must be reported to the Operations Manager by December 19, 2022.
-Complete the Contact form on our Contact page and choose “Competitions”.
+- Any change(s) to a contestant’s repertoire must be reported to Ryan Murphy by December 15, 2025.

-8. Piano contestants will be given one minute to become familiar with the piano on stage prior to beginning their audition.
+- Piano contestants will be given one additional minute to become familiar with the piano on stage prior to beginning their audition.
 Junior Division and existing PYSO Students competing in Senior division are the only applicants able to compete on piano.

-9. For the finals, contestants will be scheduled in a manner that will allow them a maximum of 30 minutes of warm-up time prior to performing.
+- For the finals, contestants will be scheduled in a manner that will allow them 30 minutes of warm-up time prior to performing.

-10. For the Junior Division and Senior Division first round, each contestant must provide 3 hard copies of their music (with all the cuts clearly indicated) for the judge’s consideration.
+- For the Junior Division and Senior Division first round, each contestant must provide five (5) hard copies of their music (with all cuts clearly indicated) for the judge’s consideration.

-11. For the finals (Senior Division Only), contestants must provide three copies of the solo to be performed for the judges’ use.
+- For the finals (Senior Division Only), contestants must provide three (3) copies of the solo to be performed for the judges’ use.
 The copies must not contain any marks identifying the contestant or teacher.
-The copies must have all measures numbered and any cuts clearly marked.
+The copies must have all measures numbered and any cuts should be clearly marked.

 AWARDS